weavejester/integrant/README.md

 open resources is useful during development, otherwise we can rely on the default `init` and `halt!` behavior.
 In production, it's always better to terminate and restart.

+Like `init` and `halt!`, `resume` and `suspend!` can be supplied with a collection of keys to narrow down the parts of the configuration that are suspended or resumed.

 ### Loading namespaces